galaxyproject/training-material/topics/contributing/tutorials/learning-principles/tutorial.md

 ![[Via et al, Course design: Considerations for trainers – a Professional Guide, 2020](https://f1000research.com/documents/9-1377)](images/image3.jpg "[Via et al, Course design: Considerations for trainers – a Professional Guide, 2020](https://f1000research.com/documents/9-1377)")

 By simplified I mean that here you only see the arrows going from one box to the following in line.
 However, usually we need to revise and go back one or several boxes if we have failed to specify or articulated Learning outcomes from the beginning.
 This is what we mean by Learning Outcomes drives the whole process.

 The first step of good instructional design consists in identifying the set of KSAs (Knowledge, Skills, Abilities) that successful learners will acquire by the end of instruction.

-> ### {% icon hands_on %} How do I write LOs?
-(5 min)
+> ### {% icon hands_on %} How do I write LOs? - *{% icon time %} 5 min*
 >
 > * Think of a lesson/session you usually deliver
 > * Write one Learning Outcome for the lesson/session
 {: .hands_on}

-# Recap
+# Conclusion

-## What facilitates learning?
+What facilitates learning?

 * It is not only a matter of knowledge
 * Help novices build a mental model